Tohar Butbul

-Tohar Butbul (טוהר בוטבול; born 24 January 1994) is an Israeli judoka.
-He competes in the under 73 kg weight category, where he won silver medals at the 2019 Judo World Masters and the 2021 European Championships, and won bronze medals in the 2017 Paris Grand Slam and 2017 Abu Dhabi Grand Slam.
-As of March 2018 he was ranked #9 in the world in the U73 kg division.
+Tohar Butbul (טוהר בוטבול; born 24 January 1994) is an Israeli retired Olympic judoka.
+He competes in the under 73 kg weight category, where he won silver medals at the 2019 World Masters and the 2021 European Championships, and won bronze medals in the 2017 Paris Grand Slam and 2017 Abu Dhabi Grand Slam.
+As of March 2018 he was ranked #9 in the world in the 73 kg division.
+He was a member of the Israeli team that won a bronze medal at the Tokyo Olympics.
+Butbul represented Israel at the 2024 Paris Olympics in judo in the men's 73 kg event in which he came in ninth, and in the mixed team event, in which Team Israel came in ninth.

+Early life

+Butbul was born in Tzoran, Israel.